Icinga/icinga2/doc/12-icinga2-api.md

 { "pretty": true }
 ```

-Both parameters have been added in Icinga 2 v2.9.

 ### Request Method Override <a id="icinga2-api-requests-method-override"></a>

 `GET` requests do not allow you to send a request body.
 In case you cannot pass everything as URL